 Handily, if you’re playing music when you bring up the Control Center, the media screen is the first thing you’ll see.
 Saves you a swipe.

-Best iPhone 7 tips and hidden features: How to shoot 4K video or 60 Frames-Per-Second (FPS) video on the iPhone 7
+Best iPhone 7 tips and hidden features: How to master the iPhone 7 or 7 Plus’ camera, with our complete camera guide

 Best iPhone 7 tips and hidden features: How to set up restrictions for apps and make the iPhone kid-friendly